Being the continuation of InstaPunk and InstaPunk Rules

 Which I shouldn’t.
 They didn’t even put me to sleep as effectively as I thought they would.

 This time I’ll start with the evidence and wait to provide my take on it later on.
-The title of the should give you a hint about my general view of it.
+The title of the post should give you a hint about my general view of it.
 Try to watch at least a little of all of them.
 You can use the slider to fast forward to the juiciest parts if you want.
 Have at it…

 Stupid Love